 While you are in the passage, you can and should enjoy some amazing sculptures at the entrance of the shops.
 Moreover, the passage connects Beyoglu Fish Market to Mesrutiyet Street.

-In fact, Cicek Passage is the first place when it comes to the passages in Beyoglu.
-However, Cicek Passage is a place full of various fish restaurants and meyhanes.
-And if you plan to do shopping in Beyoglu, you may want to take a meal break in the nostalgic atmosphere of Cicek Passage.
+In fact, Cicek Passage (Cicek Pasaji) is the first place when it comes to the passages in Beyoglu.
+However, Cicek Pasaji is a place full of various fish restaurants and meyhanes.
+And if you plan to do shopping in Beyoglu, you may want to take a meal break in the nostalgic atmosphere of Cicek Pasaji.

-Beyoglu Fish Market, on the other hand, is next to the passage and it reflects the nostalgic characteristics of the neighborhood perfectly.
-While you are in the Fish Market, I strongly suggest you visit Uc Yildiz Sekerleme.
+Beyoglu Fish Market, on the other hand, is next to the Cicek Passage and it reflects the nostalgic characteristics of the neighborhood perfectly.
+While you are in the Fish Market, I strongly suggest you visit Uc Yildiz Sekerleme (Turkish delight shop).
 You will definitely find yourself in a very nostalgic Turkish movie atmosphere.

 Beyoglu Is Merkezi (Beyoglu Business Center) feels like getting bigger when you walk in it.
 You will surely feel like you are in a labyrinth in Beyoglu Is Merkezi where export leftovers are sold in more than 200 shops.
 Therefore, you can find all sorts of things here, be it clothes, underwear, accessories, bag or shoes.

 If you want to shop for cheap clothes, Beyoglu Is Merkezi is one of the best shopping places in Istanbul in this regard.
 Beyoglu Business Center is located about a 10-minute walk from Taksim Square.